abhishek-kumar-code/Redfish_Public/Specification.md

 #### The definitions body in JSON Schema

-This clause describes the types of definitions that can be found in the `definitions` property of a Redfish JSON Schema file.
+This clause describes the types of definitions that can be found in the `definitions` term of a Redfish JSON Schema file.

 ##### Resource definitions in JSON Schema

 In order to satisfy [versioning](#versioning) requirements, the JSON Schema representation of each [Resource](#resources) has one unversioned schema file, and a set of versioned schema files.

 The unversioned definition of a Resource contains an `anyOf` statement.
-This statement consists of an array of `$ref` properties, which point to the following:
+This statement consists of an array of `$ref` terms, which point to the following:
 * The JSON Schema definition for a [reference property](#reference-properties).
 * The versioned definitions of the Resource.

-The unversioned definition of a Resource also uses `uris` property it express the [allowable URIs for the resource](#resource-uri-patterns-annotation), as well as the `deletable`, `insertable`, and `updatable` properties to express the [capabilities of the resource](#resource-capabilities-annotation).
+The unversioned definition of a Resource also uses `uris` term it express the [allowable URIs for the resource](#resource-uri-patterns-annotation), as well as the `deletable`, `insertable`, and `updatable` terms to express the [capabilities of the resource](#resource-capabilities-annotation).

 Example unversioned Resource definition in JSON Schema: